konvajs/konva/README.md

 TIP: prepend a test name with a `*` to only run that particular test, or prepend a test name with `!` to omit that test.

 #Pull Requests
 I'd be happy to review any pull requests that may better the KineticJS project, in particular if you have a bug fix, enhancement, or a new shape (see `src/shapes` for examples).
-Before doing so, please first make sure that all of the unit tests and functional tests pass.
+Before doing so, please first make sure that all of the unit tests and functional tests pass, and also make sure that you don't have any jshint errors.
+You can do so by running `grunt hint`